Outdoors Gear, Equipment, News, Reviews, Forums, Walking Routes and More at OutdoorsMagic.com

 Category: 3

-SunGod are a seven-year-old company have been going from strength to strength in recent years with their fully customisable designs bringing something a little different to the sunglasses market.
+SunGod are a twelve-year-old company that have been going from strength to strength in recent years, with their fully customisable designs bringing something a little different to the sunglasses market.

 These, the Vulcans are the brand’s newest running and cycling specific sunglasses, but we see no reason why these also can’t be used while hiking, skiing or just walking about town, as long as you’re a fan of the large wraparound design.